 The different theories as to the mechanism of action and past health concerns have had implications for the halachic desirability of this form of contraception.
 If the IUD primarily prevents fertilization, then it presents few halachic problems in a situation where contraception itself is permissible.
 On the other hand, if the IUD prevents implantation of the fertilized ovum, then the more serious issue of abortion is raised.
 Furthermore, health risks are always a halachic concern.
-Currently, the IUD is considered by many rabbis to be the method of birth control second in line after hormonal contraception, although controversy does exist.
+Currently, many rabbis consider the IUD a fully permissible method, although controversy does exist.

 There is halachic debate as to whether inserting or removing an IUD renders a woman niddah.
 There are two possible concerns: uterine dilation, and bleeding caused by the procedure.

 Uterine dilation, even without bleeding, renders a woman niddah.
 Halachic authorities differ regarding the degree of dilation required; opinions range from approximately 4 mm to approximately 20 mm.
 An IUD within an introducer may reach 4 mm in diameter (although one can always ask one’s physician for the exact measurements).
 This would make a woman niddah according to the more stringent opinions.

 Vaginal bleeding following IUD insertion or removal may sometimes be considered dam makkah (bleeding from trauma), which does not make a woman niddah.
 In other cases, such bleeding does make her niddah.